-As mandated by the Affordable Care Act (ACA), applicable large employers (ALEs) must offer healthcare that meets minimum essential coverage (MEC) requirements to 95 percent of their full-time employees and their dependents.
+As mandated by the Affordable Care Act (ACA), applicable large employers (ALEs) must offer healthcare that meets minimum essential coverage (MEC) requirements to 95 percent of their full-time and full-time equivalent employees their dependents.

-The law also indicates your employees’ required contribution for self-only coverage must be no more than 9.83 percent of their household income (this percentage is adjusted for each plan year).
+This requirement also indicates your employees’ required contribution for self-only coverage must be no more than 9.61 percent of their household income (this percentage is adjusted for each plan year).

 However, since employers do not often know their employees’ household incomes, the ACA has created safe harbors that can be used in lieu of household income to determine affordability.